Coronado Springs Resort Fact Sheet Moderate Resort

 I use a wheelchair, how accessible are the grounds?

-ECVs (electric wheelchairs) will move about fine inside and most of outside CS… the only possible glitch being the narrow sidewalk and the suspension bridge as you approach the Dig Site from the Casita/Cabana side.
-There *is* handicapped access into the pool, wheelchair sign and everything.
+ECVs (electric wheelchairs) will move about fine inside and most of outside CSR.
+The only possible glitch being the narrow sidewalk and the suspension bridge as you approach the Dig Site from the Casita/Cabana side.
+There *is* handicapped access into the pool.

-Yes, CS does offer a limited number of Annual Passholder discounted rooms.
+Yes, CSR does offer a limited number of Annual Passholder discounted rooms and may be included in Disney’s sporadic room-only discounts.